 If you’re a lifter, you may want to know whether or not these will work for weight lifting.
 Or, if you should stick with a more specialized lifting shoe.

 It kind of depends on your workouts.
-If you’re going to be lifting, as well as doing cardio or some kind of high intensity exercise like jumps or sprints, then the No Bull shoes might be a better choice.
-They’re flat enough for lifting, but flexible enough to handle these kind of extra things with ease.
+If you’re going to be lifting, as well as doing cardio or some kind of high-intensity exercise like jumps or sprints, then the No Bull shoes might be a better choice.
+They’re flat enough for lifting, but flexible enough to handle this kind of extra things with ease.

 However, for workouts focused heavily on lifting, stick with weightlifting shoes.
-They are even flatter, have better grip on the ground, and also a strap across the midfoot for extra support.
+They are even flatter, have a better grip on the ground, and also have a strap across the midfoot for extra support.